The purpose of this project is to provide a cross-platform library to parse, modify, and abstract the ELF, PE, and Mach-O formats.

 $ pip install lief

-Using a requirement.txt file
+Using a requirements.txt file

 Compiler command line